naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 * **Communication / Behavioral**: Is this person effective at explaining what they are thinking about, and describing a solution that can be understood by others?
 * **Attitude / Demeanor**: Is this person a brilliant jerk?
 Are they stand-offish?
 Cocky?
 Are they independent?
 Are they low-energy?
 Is this someone I can see myself working with?
 Does their values align with our company credos?

 For different companies, the weights we associate with each of these categories might be different, but ultimately, if a candidate gets a pass on all these categories, they would most likely be extended an offer.
-And these are all fine criteria -- it's just that our current process for evaluating this criteria is disingenuous and a little flawed.
+And these are all fine criteria -- it's just that our current process for evaluating this criteria is a little flawed.

 So what's an engineer supposed to do?
 Despite all this LeetCode hate, I still believe there is a time and place for them, but not in the way we currently use it (and not nearly as much).
 What are our alternatives?
 Read on to find out: